 What Parental Rights Are Terminated?

-If your parental rights are terminated, you lose the ability to make any decisions regarding your child’s upbringing, including but not limited to their education, religion, discipline, and health care.
+If your parental rights and custody are terminated, you lose the ability to make any decisions regarding your child’s upbringing, including but not limited to their education, religion, discipline, and health care.
 You also forfeit the ability to control earnings and property your child may receive.
 In addition, your visitation rights are revoked, as is your ability to communicate with your child.

 Circumstances Under Which Parental Rights Are Terminated